UCLH-DHCT/emap/core/README.md

 ## `emap.sh` script and Emap-in-a-box

 To make running with multiple docker-compose files easier, there's a script called `emap.sh` which can run the above command for you.
 It's a wrapper around `docker-compose` that works out what the "stem" of the command should be (the `-f` and `-p` options, and you just have to pass in the compose commands like `ps`, `up`, `down`, etc).

 By default it gives you the full Emap-in-a-box experience, ie. you get a dockerised postgres server to act as a UDS, and you get a rabbitmq server.
 To avoid this you would need to pass the service names you need to the script (see docker-compose help).

 Useful command: `./emap.sh ps --services` to list available services.
-We should really have multiple emap scripts that include/exclude the fake UDS and/or the DBfiller.
-Good, concise names on a postcard...

-It needs configuring with at least one environment variable `EMAP_PROJECT_NAME` which must live in the file `global-config-envs` in the directory `config`, adjacent to `Emap-Core` and friends.
+It needs configuring with at least one environment variable `EMAP_PROJECT_NAME` which must be defined in `global-config-envs` in the directory `config`, adjacent to `Emap-Core` and friends.

 Because this is just a file containing environment variables, you can actually put all the local ports here as well, instead of spreading them over multiple `.env` files inside the repository dirs themselves:

 Example `global-config-envs`:
 ```bash